 Recording inputs and options

-If you only have one input available for that type, the drop-down list contains only that option and None.
+If you only have one input for that type, the drop-down list contains only that option and None.

 Camera input